mjwestgate/circleplot/README.md

 circleplot
 ==========

 Tools for exploring distance and association matrices using circular plots.
-Support for square matrices (to allow display of directional or asymmetric relationships) is in development, but is currently not functional.
+Also allows plotting of binary directional matrices.

 # Example:
 ```